Adlik/llma/README.md

 ## Support features

-### 1.1 Support popular deep learning frameworks

-LLMA supports almost training and inference frameworks, such as: TensorFlow, TensorRT, PyTorch, ONNX, etc. At the same time, LLMA provides an API that allows adding custom backends.

-### 1.2 High performance model inference

-LLMA supports model multiple instances, model concurrent execution, dynamic batch to maximize throughput and utilization.
-At the same time, LLMA supports model scheduling and can efficiently allocate hardware resources by grouping models from different frameworks.

-### 1.3 Support large language model inference
+### 1.1 Support large language model inference

-For the large language modelLLMA such as GPT3-175B, LLMA can divide it into multiple smaller files and execute each file on a separate hardware in the server.
+For the large language model such as LLAMA-7B, LLMA can deploy it on a seperate hardware in the server and do inference with client requests.
+Specifically, the client sends an inference request and LLMA receives the request and returns the inference result to the client.

 ## TUTORIALS